Episodes

 This webinar, presented by Barry Wright, Torill Pape and Peter Shaw, takes participants through the development of the guideline and provides an overview of the key principles and learnings contained in the guideline.

-Thursday May 07, 2020
+May 7, 2020

-Thursday May 07, 2020
+May 7, 2020

 This webinar, presented on 30 April, gives an overview of ways to assess the safety of existing bridges beyond the Rating Factor approach of AS5100.
 It was presented by Dr Colin Caprani, Dr Mayer M Melhem and Professor Mark G Stewart.

-Wednesday Apr 29, 2020
+Apr 29, 2020

-Wednesday Apr 29, 2020
+Apr 29, 2020

 This webinar, presented on 29 April 2020, discusses the merits of three options to advance the future of PBS access in Australia as it relates to bridges.
 It was presented by Angus Draheim, Matthew Bereni and Neal Lake.